BICMR-IBSCGP-NewUU Joint Conference on Geometry, Algebra and Mathematical Physics

 Joonyeong Won: Cylinders in varieties embedded in weighted projective spaces

 Abstract: Drinfeld associator is an interesting and important object in mathematical physics.
 In this talk, we will briefly introduce how it emerges in locality algebraic geometry.
 Locality algebraic geometry is developed by combining the locality principle in quantum field theory with algebraic geometry, with the aim of preparing suitable mathematical tools for research of mathematical physics.
 The locality principle is a fundamental principle in quantum field theory, which we introduce the locality structure to express.
 Locality algebraic structures, especially locality commutative algebras, naturally appear in many mathematical directions.
-Locality algebraic geometry is a geometric study of local commutative algebras and we are now studying a rather special locality commutative algebra, that is, the locality commutative algebra generated by Chen fractions, which provide a geometric frame work to study Drinfled associator.
+Locality algebraic geometry is a geometric study of local commutative algebras and we are now studying a rather special locality commutative algebra, that is, the locality commutative algebra generated by Chen fractions, which provide a geometric frame work to study Drinfeld associator.
 This talk is based on the joint work with L. Guo and S. Paycha.